-The Chief Operating Officer who serves as the Institution's ADA/504 Coordinator is responsible for determining appropriate accommodations.
+The Chief Executive Officer serves as the Institution's ADA/504 Coordinator is responsible for determining appropriate accommodations.
 Applicants for admission to the Institution or current students requesting an accommodation must complete the Student Request for Accommodation and the Student Authorization for Disclosure of Medical Information forms and have his or her healthcare provider complete a Provider Certification of Disability and Recommendations for Accommodation form.
 Copies of these forms may be obtained by contacting the Campus Director.
 The Institution may request only medical information that is relevant and reasonably necessary to determine whether an individual is disabled, the nature and extent of the disability, and appropriate reasonable accommodations.
 Completed forms and supporting documentation must be submitted to the Campus Director who will submit them to the ADA/504 Coordinator.

 To enable the Institution to evaluate an individual's needs, engage in an interactive process with him or her, and provide appropriate reasonable accommodations in a timely fashion, the Institution requests that individuals complete and submit the required forms and supporting documentation at least two weeks before the first day of classes, or as soon as practicable under the circumstances.
 The Institution will make its determination on an individualized, case-by-case basis with input from the individual requesting accommodation.
 Except in unusual cases, the Institution will reach a determination regarding an individual's request for accommodation and notify the individual in writing of the determination of his or her properly submitted request.
-In the event requested accommodations have been denied, the Institution's determination letter will inform the individual of the reason(s) and of his or her right to appeal the Institution's determination.
+In the event requested accommodations have been denied, the Institution's determination.
 The ADA/504 Coordinator will maintain a confidential file regarding all requests for accommodation containing the forms and supporting documentation submitted by the applicant or student, as well as any notes or communications between the individual and the Institution.
 Accommodations must be requested for each program of study, should a student decide to enroll in additional programs at a later date.

-Any disagreements between an individual requesting accommodation and the ADA/504 Coordinator regarding appropriate accommodations and/or any allegations of violations of this policy may be raised under the Institution's Grievance Policy.
+Any disagreements between an individual requesting accommodation and the ADA/504

+Coordinator regarding appropriate accommodations and/or any allegations of violations of this policy may be raised under the Institution's Grievance Policy.